 Rose gardens will be near their peak, and beds of lush New Dawns and David Austins will be the main attractions at two of the homes.
 Another, owned by a doctor who served with the U.S. military in Japan, is planted with bonsaied Japanese maple, cherry and weeping redbuds, and ornamental pines and broad leafed evergreens.

-One of the Coleytown properties is described as a sloping wooded lot with lovely old stone walls, a pool, lawn sculptures and a fern walk along a pond, all on a landscape designed by Frank Geiger, founder of the Westport lawn and garden firm.
+One of the Coleytown properties is described as a sloping wooded lot with lovely old stone walls, a pool, lawn sculptures and a fern walk along a pond, all on a landscape lovingly cared for by the owners since the 1970’s.

 But the real stars of the show are the flowers: drifts of white daisies and frothy, chartreuse lady’s mantle, borders backstopped by spires of white aruncus and false astilbe, pink lupines and purple salvias, globes of purple allium, pink and white peonies and clumps of pink astrantia.
 The names alone are beautiful and inviting.

 Westport was once an onion growing center, so it is fitting that one of the tour homes occupies a former onion farm.
 The setting is essentially woodland in character and notable for its many weeping trees.
 In early June, azaleas and rhododendrons paint the landscape with swaths of pink, yellow and orange.

 There will be lessons to learn at a tour home planted with native, pollinator-attracting, drought-tolerant and disease-resistant species that provide a diverse and robust habitat for birds and bees.

 Special features at some of the gardens include: ring toss, tea and granola tastings, Qi gong moving meditation demonstrations, and music by the Windflower Flutes ensemble.